 What is a Certificate of Sponsorship (CoS)?

-If you’re a doctor who requires visa sponsorship, and you’ve received a job offer from a hospital in the UK, the hospital who have offered you a job will need to apply for a Certificate of Sponsorship (CoS) from the home office.
+If you’re a doctor who requires visa sponsorship to work in the UK, and you’ve received a job offer from a UK hospital, then the hospital who have offered you a job will need to apply for a Certificate of Sponsorship (CoS) from the home office.

 A Certificate of Sponsorship (CoS) is an electronic document that will hold your personal details and information about the job that you’ve been offered.